 - What makes Banno’s alerts different from NetTeller?

-- While Banno is able to convert a number of alerts from NetTeller during the onboarding process, Banno’s alerting system is completely separate from NetTeller.
+- Banno’s alerting system is completely separate from NetTeller.
 Unique, custom services have been created to ensure Banno’s alerts are as accurate and responsive as possible.

-This means that Banno does not have as many alert options as NetTeller.
+Banno does not have as many alert options as NetTeller.
 Since Banno’s alerts integrate directly with the core, more permissions are required to build out the alerting infrastructure.
-We continue to do everything in our power to ensure that your users’ alerts are as quick, accurate and configurable as possible.
+We continue doing everything in our power to ensure that your users’ alerts are as quick, accurate, and configurable as possible.